Price: £95 PLUS VAT

 - needs of communities - accessibility - affordability - reliability - community engagement and influence - new trends and work patterns - concerns such as South Wales Metro facilities

 - the Roads Review - looking ahead to the final report and priorities - investment - road capacity and usage - environmental impact - safety - future-proofing - assessment of key projects

 - implementation and delivery challenges - the impact of the pandemic - labour and materials shortages - achieving a joined-up approach - effective project management

 - next steps for policy - priorities for sector and community stakeholders - achieving the ambition for a transport system that will support prosperity and wellbeing across Wales into the future

-The conference will be an opportunity for stakeholders to consider the issues alongside key policy officials who are due to attend from the Welsh Government; Audit Wales; DfT; DWP; and the ORR - as well as parliamentary pass-holders from the House of Commons.
+The conference was an opportunity for stakeholders to consider the issues alongside key policy officials who attended from the Welsh Government; Audit Wales; DfT; DWP; and the ORR - as well as parliamentary pass-holders from the House of Commons.